SAP-samples/abap-platform-code-samples-cloud/README.md

 ## Download and Installation

-You can download this code and import it into an ABAP environment system.
+You can download this code and import it into an ABAP environment system using the ABAP GitCLient.
+Please be sure to have a package `ZRAPCLOUD` in `ZLOCAL`created beforehand.

 ## Known Issues